Opportunities (Let's Make Lots of Money): Composition

-The lyrics depict, in Tennant's words, "two losers".
+The lyrics describe, in Tennant's words, "two losers".
 The song is written from the perspective of a man who describes himself as being intellectual and educated.
 The lyrics are addressed towards another character, identified as having "looks" and "brawn", and who is invited to join the song's protagonist in a scheme to "make lots of money".

 Tennant has made it clear that the schemes are doomed to failure.
 The protagonist's claimed accreditations, a PhD in mathematics from the Sorbonne and knowledge of computer programming, are conceited fabrications.
-The punchline of the song, he says, is that "the people in it are not going to make any money".
+The punchline of the song is that "the people in it are not going to make any money".

-The lyrics' meaning is taken at face value by some listeners, and this subsequent interpretation of the song as a materialistic anthem receives mixed reactions.
-The satirical interpretation, on the other hand, has cemented the Pet Shop Boys' reputation as ironists for many, to the band's chagrin since often their more-sincere songs are ignored as a result.
+The lyrics' meaning has been taken at face value by some listeners, who view it as a materialistic anthem.
+The satirical interpretation, on the other hand, cemented the Pet Shop Boys' reputation as ironists for many, to the band's chagrin since often their more sincere songs are ignored as a result.

-A notable change between the original and re-recorded versions of "Opportunities" is the omission of the spoken outro "All the love that we had / And the love that we hide / Who will bury us / When we die?"
+A notable change between the original and re-recorded versions of "Opportunities" is the omission of the spoken outro, "All the love that we had / And the love that we hide / Who will bury us / When we die?"
 According to Tennant, the lyrics were removed from the second version of the song as the duo feared the passage would be construed as "too pretentious".
 The first two lines of the outro, however, are sung within the lyrics of "Why Don't We Live Together?" from the Please album.
-The original single version of "Opportunities" was unavailable on compact disc until the 1998 U.S.-only Essential compilation album, and was subsequently published on compact disc in the U.K., in a longer edit of the mix, on the 2-disc expanded 2001 remaster of Please.

 Release

+The first version of the song, recorded with the duo's first producer, Bobby Orlando, was not released; upon signing with record label Parlophone, they re-recorded the song with J. J. Jeczalik (of Art of Noise) and Nicholas Froome.
+The original single release charted at number 116 in the UK, to be exceedingly outdone by the number-one spectacle of the second release of "West End Girls" in multiple countries.

+A new single version for the duo's debut album, Please, was mixed with reprogramming done by producer Stephen Hague and re-recorded vocals from Tennant.
+The second release of "Opportunities", following the album's release, resulted in better chart performance.
+It is the only single from the band to chart higher in the US than the UK, becoming the duo's second top 10 single in the US, peaking at number 10, and just missing out at number 11 in the UK.
+In Australia, the first version was the one to chart (although outside the top 40).